officelearn/azure-docs.sv-se/articles/active-directory/develop/tutorial-v2-ios.md

             /**
              Removes all tokens from the cache for this application for the provided account

              - account:    The account to remove from the cache */

             try applicationContext.remove(account)
+            self.updateLogging(text: "")
+            self.updateSignOutButton(enabled: false)
-            self.loggingText.text = ""
+            self.accessToken = ""
-            self.signOutButton.isEnabled = false

         } catch let error as NSError {